Twelve Easy Lessons for Beginners | 3. Planetary Prominence

 From the vantage point of the Earth, things are different.
-Planets farther out from the Sun appear to stop and move backwards while being overtaken by the Earth as seen in the video below.
+Planets farther out from the Sun than Earth appear to stop and move backwards when overtaken by the Earth, as seen in the video below.

 Similarly, planets closer to the Sun (i.e. Mercury and Venus) appear to move backwards when on the opposite side of the Sun from Earth, as seen in the video below.
 The retrogradation is the backwards loop that appears to be traced in the sky when Venus is opposite the Sun from Earth.

-Here is one more video in which you can see a real time-lapsed video of Saturn moving retrograde against the stars and then a good look at the way that the 2nd century astrologer Ptolemy modeled these motions using the Earth as a static frame of reference and adding a second cycle called the epicycle that would account for the retrogradation and allow astrologers to better predict its occurrence and planetary position.
+Here is one more video in which you can see a real time-lapsed video of Saturn moving retrograde against the stars.
+The video includes a good look at the way that the 2nd century astrologer Ptolemy modeled these motions using the Earth as a static frame of reference.
+Ptolemy added a second cycle called the epicycle that would account for the retrogradation.
+In this way, astrologers could better predict planetary positions at any point in time.

 You can read more about the mechanics of apparent retrograde motion and the frequency with which the planets are retrograde in the Wikipedia article on “Apparent retrograde motion“.

 Ancient astrologers attached a lot of importance to the points where a planet appears to stop and change directions.
 These points were called the “stations” of the planets.
 The “first station”, or “retrograde” station, was when the planet appeared to move backwards.
 In Hellenistic and Perso-Arabic astrology it was considered to signify a weakening of that planet’s significations.
 The “second station”, or “direct” station, was when the planet appeared to move forward again after a period of retrogradation.
 It was considered to signify a strengthening of the planet’s significations.